Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Introduction

-Existing position bias mitigation methods are predominantly resource-intensive, relying on finetuning for data augmentation~\citep{li2024makingbettermultihopreasoner, he2024neverlostinthemiddle} or modifying inference compute via mechanistic modifications~\citep{wange2025liminatingpositionbiasmechanisticapproach,chen2025searchincontext}.
+Existing position bias mitigation methods are predominantly resource-intensive, relying on finetuning for data augmentation~\citep{li2024makingbettermultihopreasoner, he2024neverlostinthemiddle} or modifying inference compute via mechanistic modifications~\citep{wang2025eliminatingpositionbiasmechanisticapproach,chen2025searchincontext}.
 In contrast, \citet{zhang2024attentioninstruction} propose Attention Instruction, a training-free intervention that uses natural language to explicitly direct the model's focus.
 They demonstrated that absolute indexing (e.g., ``Document 1'') can effectively override position bias, allowing retrieval from the typically lost middle.
-While this validation was limited to one-hop questions answering, the ability to steer attention provides a powerful control variable.
+While this validation was limited to one-hop question answering, the ability to steer attention provides a powerful control variable.
 It allows us to artificially restore evidence visibility, potentially isolating the \textbf{recognition failures} (overlooked evidence) from \textbf{synthesis failures} (inability to connect facts).

-Building on these observations, we introduce \texttt{Multi-Focus Attention Instruction (MFAI)}.
-MFAI acts as a semantic probe, explicitly indexing evidence locations to simulate successful recognition within a factorial experiment (details in \Cref{sec:experimental-setup}).
+Building on these observations, we introduce \texttt{Multi-Focus Attention Instruction (MFAI)}.\footnote{Code and data are available at \url{https://github.com/cambridgeltl/weakest-link-effect}.} MFAI acts as a semantic probe, explicitly indexing evidence locations to simulate successful recognition within a factorial experiment (details in \Cref{sec:experimental-setup}).
 By comparing performance with and without these instructions, we aim to isolate recognition failures from synthesis failures.
 This distinction offers insights for Retrieval-Augmented Generation (RAG) architectures~\citep{lewis2020retrieval,yu2024evaluationofrag}.

 By deploying MFAI on the two MHQA datasets, MuSiQue~\citep{trivedi2022musique} and NeoQA~\citep{glockner2025neoqa}, we address three research questions: (1) Does linear distance between supporting facts or their absolute position within the context govern multi-hop performance?
-(2) Can MFAI effectively mitigate position bias MHQA and isolate recognition errors from intrinsic synthesis limitations?
+(2) Can MFAI effectively mitigate position bias in MHQA and isolate recognition errors from intrinsic synthesis limitations?
 (3) Does extended test-time compute (System-2 reasoning) confer robustness against misleading attention cues?